Christopher Evans (outlaw): Later life

 When he returned to Portland, a doctor finally removed the buckshot that had been embedded in Chris’ skull since Stone Corral.
 The painful and consistent headaches finally disappeared, but he still suffered from palsy and rheumatism.
 In January 1917, Chris’ health was failing rapidly and he was committed to the Multnomah County Poor Farm in Portland.
 His son Joseph picked him up, after hearing in the newspaper a month later that his father had been committed, and brought him to Vincent's Hospital.
-Chris Evans passed away at the age of 69, on February 9, 1917, at 10:30PM.
+Chris Evans died at the age of 69, on February 9, 1917, at 10:30PM.